taicbui/clothes-store-reactjs/README.md

-## In phase 4, we add Stripe with serverless function.
+## In phase 4, we add Stripe with Netlify serverless function.